asc-community/MxEngine/README.md

 - [Assimp](http://www.assimp.org/) - portable Open Source library to import various well-known 3D model formats
 - [fmt](https://github.com/fmtlib/fmt) - formatting library for modern C++

 Note that MxEngine may include more additional libraries in further releases.
 It also uses [Boost library](https://www.boost.org) in its core.
-Engine requires at least C++17 as depends on some new STL libraries.
+Engine requires at least C++17 as it depends on some new STL features.
 All source files are compiled using MSVC through VS2019 and are not guaranteed to be compiled by GCC/clang (at least for now).

 ## Versions & Releases
 MxEngine releases comes with version in format X.Y.Z where X stand for major release, Y for minor release and Z for bug fix or non-significant change.